FredrikVullum/SteamConnectionInfo/README.md

 SteamConnectionInfo.WPF is a C# project that contains the main executable which shows the overlay, interacts with the DLL, etc.

 **TODO**

-Add Latency column that shows the latency between you and a player in the overlay

 Add support for games using newer SteamNetworkingMessages interface for P2P